KangyuSo/carbcontpred/README.md

 # Introduction to the Repository

-This respository contains a README.Rmd which has the contents of the previous activities in the GEOG 712 course
+This respository contains a README.Rmd which has the contents of the previous activities in the GEOG 712 course.
+This includes the content of Activity 1, the folders containing assets from Activity 2, and a section explaining the folder structure which the assets are stored within.

 # Main Research Interest